Beach Boys' Party!: Reception

 Billboard evaluated that Party! would have strong sales potential: "The boys have a ball performing in this intimate, ad-lib program of hot material. ... [an] exciting, discotheque package."

 In November 1965, the Beach Boys released the non-album single "The Little Girl I Once Knew" which repeatedly used a measure of silence in the arrangement and was reportedly disliked by radio programmers owing to their avoidance of having "dead air"; this has been cited as being partially responsible for the single stalling at US number 20.
-Still wanting to play new material by the band, radio disc jockeys around the United States began playing the last track of Party! straight off the LP, a cover of The Regents' "Barbara Ann."
+Still wanting to play new material by the band, radio disc jockeys around the United States began playing the last track of Party! straight off the LP, a cover of The Regents' "Barbara Ann".
 It received good listener response and was issued as a single by Capitol when they started hearing from radio programmers; it became a number 2 hit in early 1966.

 Retrospective reviews

 Richie Unterberger wrote: "In recent years, this album has gone up a few notches in critical esteem, praised for its loose, casual feel and insight into the group's influences.
 Realistically, though, its present-day appeal lies mostly with dedicated fans of the group, as fun and engaging as it is.
 Others will find the material shopworn in places, and the presentation too corny."
 Writer Jim Fusilli said: "This Beach Boys Party! really blows. ...
 They mock 'I Get Around' and 'Little Deuce Coupe.'
 Imagine doing that—mocking your own work, music some people cherish."
-Mitchell Cohen of the publication Best Classic Bands wrote that Party! is more reminiscent of the Beatles' Get Back sessions than the first "unplugged" album, observing: "Brian is there, but he doesn’t do very much, ...
-[His production] credit seems almost insulting, because for the most part it’s Mike’s show, even more so on the naked sessions ...
+Mitchell Cohen of the publication Best Classic Bands wrote that Party! is more reminiscent of the Beatles' Get Back sessions than the first "unplugged" album, observing: "Brian is there, but he doesn't do very much, ...
+[His production] credit seems almost insulting, because for the most part it's Mike's show, even more so on the naked sessions ...
 Carl and Dennis grab on to the Beatles tunes like a life raft, and Brian is in the corner.
-This isn’t his party, but he’ll have to clean up when it’s over."
+This isn't his party, but he'll have to clean up when it's over."

+In 2020, Phoenix New Times included it in a list of "12 'Live' Albums That Are Anything But"; contributor Serene Dominic reinforced that although Beach Boys' Party! invented the "unplugged" live album, it was merely a fabrication as the album actually contains a fake party where "[every] potato chip crunch and even the mistakes were carefully rehearsed for the best fidelity."
+The Canadian band Sloan's album Recorded Live at a Sloan Party (1997) was inspired by Beach Boys' Party! and features a similarly staged 'party' setup.